ChristianKaltenecker/Distance-Based_Data/README.md

 [![](https://preview.ibb.co/kG2ntS/Machine_Learning_Techniques2.jpg)](https://image.ibb.co/kG2ntS/Machine_Learning_Techniques2.jpg)

-In this table, the binary sampling strategies are displayed column-wise.
+In the table, we perform a pair-wise comparison of the machine-learning techniques with respect to their accuracy in predicting the performance of all configurations.
 On the diagonal, we show the prediction error of the respective machine-learning technique.
 For the plots not on the diagonal, we show the difference between the machine-learning technique in the row to the machine-learning technique in the column.
 The green color indicates that the machine-learning technique in the column is more accurate, whereas the red color indicates that the machine-learning technique in the row is more accurate.
-As we can see, CART, MR, and RF outperform the other machine-learning strategies.
+As we can see, CART, MR, and RF outperform the other machine-learning technique.
 However, RF has slightly lower error rates than CART and MR, as can be seen on the diagonal.
+Besides, we also see that the accuracy of the machine-learning technique strongly depends on the learning set.

 ## 3 Numeric Configuration Options